OutSystems/docs-product/src/deliver-mobile/customize-mobile-app/use-custom-splash-screens.md

 <div class="info" markdown="1">

-Do not forget that you must [publish and generate a new mobile application package](<../generate-and-distribute-your-mobile-app/intro.md>) and distribute it in order to make the splash screen preferences visible to the end-users.
+Do not forget that you must [publish and generate a new mobile application package](<../generate-and-distribute-your-mobile-app/intro.md>) and distribute it in order to make the splash screen preferences visible to the end users.

 </div>